The Retrofit Academy has developed an eight-day, expert-led development programme that will enable you to:

 - Structural Engineers

-The Retrofit Academy has developed an 8-day learning programme to up-skill existing professionals to become Retrofit Coordinators.
+The Retrofit Academy has developed a 6-day learning programme to up-skill existing professionals to become Retrofit Coordinators.

 Current courses are delivered exclusively in-house for groups of 10 or more.
 Learners can complete the programme at their own pace – either taking a fast-track route or spreading units over several months to suit their schedule.
 Following attendance at the modules, candidates sit a closed-book, multiple-choice examination.
 This leads to the award of the Retrofit Academy Diploma with a specialism in Retrofit Coordination.
 All courses are fully CPD Accredited by the Royal Institute of British Architects.